Skip to main content

 node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"

 The key must be exactly 64 hexadecimal characters (0-9, a-f, A-F).
+Store it in the DBDOCK_ENCRYPTION_SECRET environment variable.

 Retention Policy